BACK

 Median Home Price

-4,539 homes sold in Oregon in April of 2024, up 2.3% since April of 2023.
+3,403 homes sold in Oregon in November of 2025, down from 3,698 homes sold in November of 2024.
 This metric gives us a good picture of the current sales volume in Oregon.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that number might be not be as inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)